brianhigh/lp2da/basic_python_syntax.md

 We will use Python 3.
 You can still watch videos made for Python 2.7, just note the differences.
 These are pointed out by the instructor, so just be mindful.

+NOTE: If you are beginner to programming, and even *Complete Python Bootcamp* going too fast for you, then you are encouraged to first take these courses ...

+* Course I and II from the [Coursera: Python for Everybody Specialization](https://www.coursera.org/specializations/python)

+... before proceeding with our course (*Learning Python for Data Analysis*, "lp4da").

 ## Interactive Tutorials

 These free courses offer browser-based environments with online, guided,